-If you return your application after 14 January 2022 your application will be considered as 'Late' unless exceptional circumstances exist.
+If you return your application after 15 January 2021 your application will be considered as 'Late' unless exceptional circumstances exist.
 You should be aware that this will reduce your chance of gaining a place at your preferred school.
-Parents returning their application after 14 January 2022 must give a reason why their application was 'Late'.
+Parents returning their application after 15 January 2021 must give a reason why their application was 'Late'.
 The Admission Authority will consider your reasons and if they are exceptional will consider your application along with those received on time.
+Applications received before 31 January 2021 for a good reason or in exceptional circumstances may be considered.
+Examples of what may be considered as a good reason or exceptional circumstances include when a family has just moved into the North Tyneside area (proof of ownership or tenancy agreement will be required).
+Other cases may be considered and each case decided on its own merits.
+Applications which are not deemed to be exceptional will not be processed until after 16 April 2021.
+However, parents will receive an offer of a school place on 16 April 2021 at their catchment area school if a vacancy exists or at the nearest appropriate school measured by straight line distance.